 The last one happened around 150 years ago, so it's a rare event for space gazers.

-A Blue Moon is what you call the second full Moon in one month.
-So the Super Moon expected on 31 January will also be the second full Moon of that month, which means it's a Blue Moon.
+A blue moon is what you call the second full moon in one month.
+So a super moon expected on 31 January will also be the second full moon of that month, which means it's a blue moon.
 They happen every two and a half years, on average.
 It's actually nothing to do with the Moon appearing blue!

 The best view of the lunar spectacular will be had from western North America across the Pacific Ocean to east Asia.